canonical/subiquity/DESIGN.md

 1. Subiquity is entirely usable by pressing up, down, space (or return) and the occasional bit of typing.

 2. The UI never blocks.
-If something takes more than about 0.1s, it is done in the background, possibly with some kind of indication in the UI (and the ability to cancel if appropriate).
+If something takes more than about 0.1s, it is done in the background, possibly with some kind of indication in the UI and the ability to cancel if appropriate.
+(We should consider making sure that if we pop up a progress dialog while something happens -- e.g. applying keyboard configuration, which the user just has to wait for until going on to the next screen -- that the dialog appears for at least, say, 0.5s to avoid flickering the UI).

 3. General UX principles that it is worth keeping in mind: